elrodrix/zakzak/README.md

 While this work was done without directly copying anything from other projects, the core benchmark logic was inspired by the logic from benchmark.js by Mathias Bynens, who has developed a very reliable way of warming up the benchmarks.

+## Disclaimer

+This plugin is community contributed and **not officially supported by Dynatrace**.
+In case of problems, feature requests, or questions [submit a ticket on GitHub](https://github.com/Dynatrace/zakzak/issues)

 ## License

 Copyright 2019 Dynatrace LLC